-In 2019, we and Alnylam Pharmaceuticals, Inc. entered into a global, strategic collaboration to discover, develop, and commercialize RNAi therapeutics for a broad range of diseases by addressing therapeutic disease targets expressed in the eye and central nervous system ("CNS"), in addition to a select number of targets expressed in the liver.
-In connection with the collaboration, the Company made an up-front payment of \$400.0 million to Alnylam, and also purchased shares of Alnylam common stock for \$400.0 million.
-For each program, we provide Alnylam with a specified amount of funding at program initiation and at lead candidate designation.
-During the three months ended September 30, 2023, the Company became obligated to pay Alnylam a \$100.0 million development milestone upon the achievement of specified proof-of-principle criteria for the ALN-APP program.
-Alnylam is eligible to receive an additional \$100.0 million clinical proof-of-principle milestone in connection with an eye program.
+We and Alnylam Pharmaceuticals, Inc. are parties to a collaboration to discover, develop, and commercialize RNAi therapeutics for a broad range of diseases by addressing therapeutic disease targets expressed in the eye and central nervous system ("CNS"), in addition to a select number of targets expressed in the liver.
+During 2023, we paid a \$100.0 million development milestone to Alnylam upon the achievement of specified proof-of-principle criteria for a CNS program (ALN-APP) and Alnylam is eligible to receive an additional \$100.0 million clinical proof-of-principle milestone in connection with an eye program.